Soo-econ/Lee_Wooldridge_2023/README.md

 In Step 2 of Procedure 3.1, you can use built-in commands in Stata.

-For example, to get Rolling RA estimates for each post-treatment period,  $t = 4, 5, 6 $,
+For example, to get Rolling RA estimates for ATTs in each post-treatment period,  $t = 4, 5, 6 $,
 ```
 	teffects ra (y_dot x1 x2) (d) if f04, atet
 	teffects ra (y_dot x1 x2) (d) if f05, atet
 	teffects ra (y_dot x1 x2) (d) if f06, atet
 ```
-For Rolling IPWRA estimates for each post-treatment period,  $t = 4, 5, 6 $
+For Rolling IPWRA estimates for ATTs in each post-treatment period,  $t = 4, 5, 6 $
 ```
 	teffects ipwra (y_dot x1 x2) (d x1 x2) if f04, atet
 	teffects ipwra (y_dot x1 x2) (d x1 x2) if f05, atet